FreshPrice/Fresh/README.md

 - Use mobile location to help report deals
 - Use image recognition to help report the item and prices

+### Initiative and additional Contributions
+- Added ability to add your own images
+- Used user accounts to log-in, save and edit shopping lists.
+- Added ability for users to send emails to themselves.
+- Used PRs and helping each other improve on our coding skills with good feedback and best practices
+- Used Methods, Meteor's remote procedure call system to use meteor properly.

 ## Development

 ### Mock up prototypes